How to survive as a freelance copywriter – lessons learnt the hard way.

 The rules of engagement are different now.
 I’ve had to master a few new tricks and adopt some novel approaches to the business of freelancing.

-If 2017 was spent wobbling around on new legs and 2018 saw me finding my voice; 2019 was all about growth and creating stability.
+If 2017 was spent wobbling around on new legs and 2018 saw me finding my voice; 2019 onwards has been all about growth and creating stability.

-So here’s what I’ve learned in the last year.
+So here’s what I’ve learned in the last few years.